 Students may appeal their SAP suspension by submitting an appeal form with a personal statement, documentation of extenuating circumstances and/or financial aid academic plan (MAP) at https://ivc.verifymyfafsa.com.
-It may take 2-4 weeks for the Appeals Committee to evaluate a student’s appeal after it has been submitted in-full to the Financial Aid Office.
-Students wishing to contest the Appeals Committee decision are able to meet with the Asst.
-Dean of Financial Aid and Student Support Services.
+It may take 4-6 weeks for the Appeals Committee to evaluate a student's appeal after it has been submitted in-full.
+Students who wishes to contest the Appeals Committee's decisions can schedule a meeting with the Assistant Dean of Financial Aid and Student Support Services.
 Extenuating circumstances taken into consideration by the Financial Aid Office include, but are not limited to, the following: personal illness or injury, serious illness or death within the immediate family, auto accident or other situation beyond the reasonable control of the student.

 Completed SAP appeals must be submitted by the dates specified for each term on the appeal form, and if approved, for the student to receive funding for the current and following terms (if the student meets the conditions established by the Financial Aid Office) in the academic year.
 Aid cannot be awarded retroactively.
 For instance, if a student submitted his/her SAP appeal in January and it was approved, the student would only qualify for aid in the Spring semester.
 Students will be notified of the decision regarding their appeal, including any conditions.